ccswbs/UoGd7-Training/features/howto-livefeeds.md

 7. For the appropriate region, select `+` (plus sign).
 8. When the Add Content window opens, select `View panes` from the side menu.
 9. Select `View: S5 - Live Feed (Category)` from the list.
+1. Override the title and add a new one if desired.
+If it is not overridden, no title will show.
+2. Enter the Aggregator Category ID.
+For more on this, see the section below.
+3. Select `Finish`.
+4. Select `Save` at the bottom of the page.

+_______

+## Aggregator Feed ID

+1. From the administration bar, navigate to `Configuration` > `Feed aggregator` > `Add category`.
+2. Enter a title for the feed category.
+3. Select `Save`.
+4. On the Feed aggregator page, you will see the category you created appear under "Category overview."
+5. Click on the new category.
+6. You will see the Aggregator category ID in the URL, at `<site_name>/aggregator/categories/<category_ID>`.